Capital Planning 100 (Fall 2020) – HousingU online course

 Course contains approximately 20 hours of material to review and activities to complete.
 You will have up to 12 weeks to complete this course.
 You can progress through the course at your own pace.
 You can log in to review the material, take the quizzes, participate in the forum discussions and complete the final assignment when it is convenient for you.
 Having said that, we do encourage you to stick to the posted weekly schedule so that most participants will be working on the same topic at roughly the same time.

 This is an entry-level course and no prior knowledge of capital planning is necessary.
-As an online course, participant must have basic computer skills, access to a computer with internet access and a modern, safe browser.
+As an online course, participants must have basic computer skills, access to a computer with internet access and a modern, safe browser.
 We recommend Chrome, but any updated browser will work.
 This course is provided in English and requires reading and writing at a Grade 8 level.
+It is not mandatory that participants complete CP 100 before registering for CP 101.
+CP 100 and CP 101 may be taken in any order, and/or simultaneously depending on the participants’ capacity.

 Start and end dates